API Gateway Architecture

 - Service Management: for managing API configurations

-- Cloud SDK: for deploying and managing your APIs
+- gcloud CLI: for deploying and managing your APIs

 Below is a high level diagram of the major components involved in API Gateway: